 According to the Cambridge dictionary, an Interface is a point where two systems, subjects, organizations, etc meet and interact.
 We can find many examples of interfaces by following this definition such as:

-Power Socket is an Interface
+The power Socket is an Interface

 The electrical devices interact with the power socket to receive the electric current required for their operation.
 In this case, the power socket acts as an interface.

-Faucet is an Interface
+The faucet is an Interface

 People interact with the faucet to receive the water coming out of the faucet.
 In this case, the faucet acts as an interface.

 Your Door is an Interface